syed-zaki-reza/wordpress-all-excercise-files/README.md

 # wordpress-all-excercise-files
 all WordPress Theme design files

-use ALL-IN-One Plugin to implement in WordPress
+use ALL-IN-One Wp Migration Plugin to implement in WordPress